 To use this tool with fidelity, LEAs must: (1) use the tool as a rubric to provide examples of what each standard looks like at the beginning, developing, and at the standard level; (2) utilize evidence to support rating; and (3) devote the time needed for this intensive process.

-The Racial/Ethnic Disproportionality in Special Education Data Analysis Workbook and Equity in Education Handbook (Volume 1 and 2): Addressing Racial/Ethnic Disproportionality in Special Education: Technical Assistance Manual for Identifying Root Cause, can be found on the New York University Steinhardt Web page (Dr. Edward Fergus, Roey Ahram; Technical Assistance Center on Disproportionality; New York University, 2006).
+The Racial/Ethnic Disproportionality in Special Education Data Analysis Workbook and Equity in Education Handbook (Volume 1 and 2): Addressing Racial/Ethnic Disproportionality in Special Education: Technical Assistance Manual for Identifying Root Cause, can be found on the New York University Steinhardt Web page (PDF; 3MB) (Dr. Edward Fergus, Roey Ahram; Technical Assistance Center on Disproportionality; New York University, 2006).